istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24.3/index.md

 ---

 This release contains bug fixes to improve robustness.
-This release note describes what’s different between Istio x.y.(z-1) and Istio x.y.z
+This release note describes what’s different between Istio 1.24.2 and Istio 1.24.3

 {{< relnote >}}